-Picture: inspiration prop in the Creative Writing Society.
+Picture: Inspirational prop used in the Creative Writing Society.
 I believe we were trying to tie it to a murder mystery plot.
-If that’s not cool enough, or not your thing, here are a few more reasons to join one of the numerous university societies.

 And I mean, numerous.
 There are so many societies that, whatever your hobbies and interests, you are bound to find a society for you.
 Plus, keeping up with an activity you’re familiar with may make your transition to life in a new city/country smoother.